Table of Contents

 Q. Do inmates get visits, and what are the visiting rules and regulations, who can visit?

-A. Inmates are allowed two 30-minute visitation periods per week.
-Appointments for visiting are preferred and can be made by calling 801-851-4300.
+Jail Rules : For visits at the jail visiting area, certain jail rules apply.
 All visitors, except those under the age of 16, must show photo identification including their date of birth, current address, and signature.
 A warrants check will be done on all visitors.
 A maximum of three persons may visit at one time.
 This will count as one visitation period.
 Visitors age 12 to 17 must be accompanied by a family member 21 years of age or older, unless the visitor is a spouse.
 A spouse under the age of 18 must show a marriage license and photo identification to be admitted for a visit.
-While in the visiting area, you are expected to remain seated and to use only one telephone.
-You and your visitors are monitored.
+All visits will be monitored.
 Inappropriate behavior from either party is prohibited and may result in termination of the visit and a loss of future visiting privileges.

-Visitors who have been booked into the Utah County Jail during the last 2 years are not allowed to visit.
+Visitors who have been booked into the Utah County Jail within the last 2 years are not allowed to visit.
 Exceptions can be made for immediate family members - spouse (with proof of marriage), father, mother, son, daughter, brother or sister.
 Anyone on probation or parole may not visit.

-The Utah County Jail has a dress code requiring visitors to dress modestly, for both jail and online visits.
-Short shorts, mini skits, low cut blouses or pants, bare midriffs, tube tops, spaghetti straps, etc. are not allowed.
+Dress Code : The Utah County Jail has a dress code requiring visitors to dress modestly, for both jail and online visits.
+Short shorts, mini-skirts, low cut blouses or pants, bare midriffs, tube tops, spaghetti straps, etc. are not allowed.

 Cell phones, cameras, recorders, weapons, knives, lighters, tobacco, purses, food or drink are not allowed in the jail.